- After You Register Your Team

 Once you can access your team management tools, you should start inviting your interested players to your roster.

-You can do this by going to your team page in your MyVUL portal and clicking on the “Manage” button on the left side of the page
+You can do this by going to your MyVUL portal and clicking on the "View Team" button for the team you want to manage and then clicking on the “Manage Roster” button on the lower left side of the page

 Here you can see information about your the players currently on your roster, their gender-match, their assigned role (Captain, Assistant Captain, Rules Guru, etc), and you can even indicate if that person has paid their team fees.